 Diya Vij.
 Can public art change our material conditions?
 What aesthetic processes facilitate this change?
 These questions underlie the conversation between curator Diya Vij and the artists of New Red Order that led to The World’s Unfair

-New Red Order, Culture Capture: Crimes Against Reality, 2020.
-Installation view in New Red Order Presents: One if by Land, Two if by Sea at Kunsthal Charlottenborg, Copenhagen, March 23–August 7, 2022.
-Courtesy Kunsthal Charlottenborg.
-Photo: David Stjernholm
+Installation view, New Red Order, Culture Capture: Crimes Against Reality, 2020.
+On view in New Red Order Presents: One if by Land, Two if by Sea, Kunsthal Charlottenborg, at Kongens Nytorv 1, 1050 København, Denmark (March 23–August 7, 2022).
+Courtesy of Kunsthal Charlottenborg.
+Photo credit: David Stjernholm.

-The World’s Unfair will also serve as a public assembly, with a music festival, film screenings, and a “Give It Back” conference, which all work to initiate a call to action to rematriate property in New York City in order to seed a permanent Pan-Indigenous Center for Cultural Resiliency.
+The World’s Unfair will also serve as a public assembly, with a music festival, film screenings, and a “Give It Back” conference, that all work to initiate a call to action to rematriate property in New York City to seed a permanent Pan-Indigenous Center for Cultural Resiliency.

-New Red Order, Never Settle, 2019.
+Installation view, New Red Order, Never Settle, 2019.
 Mixed-media installation.
 Commissioned by the Toronto Biennial of Art.
-Installation view, Toronto Biennial of Art at 259 Lake Shore Blvd E, September 21–December 1, 2019.
-Courtesy Toronto Biennial of Art.
-Photo: Toni Hafkenscheid
+On view in Toronto Biennial of Art at 259 Lake Shore Blvd E (September 21–December 1, 2019).
+Courtesy of Toronto Biennial of Art.
+Photo credit: Toni Hafkenscheid.

 High contrast